T-Shirt Company Vows To 'Keep Fighting' Amid Swastika Controversy

 The shirts from KA Design were being sold on the Teespring website until Monday, when a notice posted on the site indicated the items were “no longer available due to content issues”.

-Ranging in price from $20 to $27, the shirts featured a rainbow-colored swastika symbol and was initially touted by KA Design as a way to “make the Swastika a symbol of Love and Peace.
+Ranging in price from $20 to $27, the shirts featured a rainbow-colored swastika symbol and were initially touted by KA Design as a way to “make the Swastika a symbol of Love and Peace.”

 “Together, we can succeed,” the statement added.